 When we consider the human body, what physical, biological process could cause an infinite-sequence of physical events?
 How many electrons would need to stimulate a finger muscle to move through an infinite-sequence of small movements?
 Furthermore, if we accept that 'thinking' has some role in our ability to move our finger, then how much brain stuff is required to move our finger through that infinite-step sequence of movements?
 In more detail, if we accept that neurons have some role in our ability to think, how many neurons are needed to fire off in order to drive an infinite sequence of movements?
 The alternative of neurons not being involved in said movement doesn't bear thinking about (pun intended).
 Picture: 'thoughtless, brainless' man eating an ice-cream.
 Not a good look.
 (But I digress)

 Back to basics: what physical, biological process could cause an infinite-sequence of physical events?
 Clearly there are none that could directly achieve this.
-And if we wish to maintain that we have any control over our lives, then there is no 'direct' correspondence of some finite physical cause with that of some supposed infinite-sequence of physical effects.
+All of which presents a dilemma - there is no 'direct' correspondence of some finite physical cause (e.g. electrical activity in the brain) with that of some supposed infinite-sequence of physical effects.

-If, however, we accept there would be a finite number of increments (much easier on the brain), then that begs the question.
-What's in the gaps?
+If, however, we accept there would be a large, but finite number of increments (much easier on the brain), then that begs two questions:

-Here's why many, particularly and especially atheists, scientists, and the religious, will hold onto the superstition of perfectly continuous movement.
-Because the alternative, reasonable though it is, is too big a burdern to consider.
+And this is also when and where many, particularly and especially atheists, scientists, and the religious, will hold onto the superstition of perfectly continuous physical movement.
+Because the alternative, reasonable though it is, is too big a burden to consider.

 The real reason people will persist with their superstitious beliefs in the face of glaring evidence to the contrary is quite simple: greed.

-We will deny the evidence that we are all an integral part of a rich holodynamic (nonlocally interconnecting) self-organising sentient system, in order to avoid taking any responsibility for it.
+We will deny the evidence that we are all an integral part of a rich holodynamic (nonlocally interconnecting) self-organising system (SOS), in order to avoid taking any responsibility for it.
 Instead we can then continue to work against nature and the system, experimenting on live animals, manipulating genes without a systems perspective, plundering the biosphere because we're not responsible for it.